pyg-team/pytorch_geometric/docs/source/tutorial/explain.rst

 Examples
 --------

-In what follows, we discuss a few use-codes with code.
+In what follows, we discuss a few use-cases with corresponding code examples.

 Explaining node classification on a homogeneous graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~